ioBroker/ioBroker.zigbee/README.md

 * (allofmex) Improved DeveloperTab logs
 * (allofmex) Add humidity and temperature calibration state to Tuya RH3052
 * (kirovilya) Fixed a typo due to which extPanID was not set
-* (allofmex) Retry reconnect gateway all the time for tcp connected gateway
+* (allofmex) Retry reconnect gateway all the time for TCP-connected gateway
-* (kirovilya) Allow to collect zigbee-herdsman logs to iobroker logs
+* (kirovilya) Allow collecting zigbee-herdsman logs to iobroker logs
 * (kirovilya) Additional states for QBKG12LM

 New devices: